-You may not realise it, but Adobe Photoshop is a great tool for rapid prototyping.
-With every revision, the software has gained more functionality for web designers wanting to quickly create website mockups to share with a client, or build a design ready for a developer.
+There are now plenty of prototyping tools and methods that will help you create website mockups quickly and easily.
+You may not realise it, but Photoshop CC is a great tool for rapid prototyping.
+With every revision, the software has gained more functionality for designers wanting to quickly create wireframes or prototypes to share with a client, or build a design ready for a developer.

-The most useful rapid prototyping features in Photoshop CC include the abilities to isolate layers, tweak corners with the live Rounded Rectangle tool and copy CSS attributes from individual layers.
-And Creative Cloud provides useful collaborative elements, too.
+The most useful rapid prototyping features in Photoshop CC include the abilities to isolate layers, tweak corners with the live Rounded Rectangle tool, and copy CSS attributes from individual layers.
+And Creative Cloud setup provides useful collaborative elements, too (subscribe to Adobe Creative Cloud here).

-This guide looks at common prototyping methods, using the breadth of Photoshop's tools to create a developer and client-friendly page mockup.
+In this article, we'll walk through how to create a rapid prototype in Photoshop, using the breadth of the tools available to create a developer and client-friendly page mockup.

 Set up a document with the dimensions of the screen you're designing for (smartphone, tablet and so on).
 Next, create a grid that will form the base structure – free extension GuideGuide is useful for this.
 Open the extension up, input your margin widths, number of columns and gutter width.
 Hit the GG button and you have your grid.